matrix-org/synapse/docs/upgrade.md

 ## Re-indexing of `events` table on Postgres databases

-This release includes a database schema update which require re-indexing one of the larger tables in the database, `events`.
+This release includes a database schema update which requires re-indexing one of the larger tables in the database, `events`.
 This could result in increased disk I/O for several hours or days after upgrading while the migration completes.
 Furthermore, because we have to keep the old indexes until the new